You are not alone in your grief. Connect with others who are also grieving a loved one.

-Legacy.com today announces our new Loss of a Child grief support group – one of several closed Facebook groups we host that offer a safe space to share your grief with others who’ve experienced the same kind of loss.
+Legacy.com now hosts the Loss of a Child grief support group – one of several closed Facebook groups offering a safe space to share your grief with others who’ve experienced the same kind of loss.
 Post a photo.
 Start a discussion.
 Share a resource that helped.
 All postings are confidential and private, unless you choose to share them separately with your Facebook friends.
 Legacy.com staff are available to help ensure conversations remain respectful and supportive, like these from current group members:

 "If a woman loses her husband, she is considered a widow.
-If a child loose both parents, they become orphans.
+If a child loses both parents, they become orphans.
 What do we call a parent who has lost a child?
 Shattered."